d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 It is important to compare :eqref:`eq_var_est` to :eqref:`eq_mse_est`.
 In this equation we do not compare to the true population value $\theta$, but instead to $E(\hat{\theta}_n)$, the expected sample mean.
 Thus we are not measuring how far the estimator tends to be from the true value, but instead we measuring the fluctuation of the estimator itself.

 ### The Bias-Variance Trade-off

 It is intuitively clear that these two components contribute to the mean squared error.
-What is somewhat shocking it that we can show that this is actually a *decomposition* of the mean squared error into two contributions.
+What is somewhat shocking is that we can show that this is actually a *decomposition* of the mean squared error into two contributions.
 That is to say that we can write the mean squared error as the sum of the variance and the square or the bias.

 $$
 \begin{aligned}